MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/nested-virtualization.md

 ## Configure Nested Virtualization

 1. Create a virtual machine.
 See the prerequisites above for the required OS and VM versions.
-2. While the virtual machine is in the OFF state, run the following command on the physical Hyper-V host.
+2. While the virtual machine is in the OFF state, run the following command in an elevated Poweshell window on the physical Hyper-V host.
 This enables nested virtualization for the virtual machine.

 ```
 Set-VMProcessor -VMName <VMName> -ExposeVirtualizationExtensions $true